Polylux

 Reserve space or not?

-When you want to specify that a certain piece of content should be displayed one some subslides but not on others, the first question should be what should happen on the subslides it is not displayed on.
+When you want to specify that a certain piece of content should be displayed on some subslides but not on others, the first question should be what should happen on the subslides it is not displayed on.
 You could either want

 - that it is completely not existing there, or